global keyword values ...

 Note that the first calculation of weights is performed whenever the global weight command is issued.
 If particles already exist, they are not cloned or destroyed by the new weights.
 The second calculation only happens when a simulation is run.

 The particle/reorder keyword determines how often the list of particles on each processor is reordered to store particles in the same grid cell contiguously in memory.
 This operation is performed every nsteps as specified.
 A value of 0 means no reordering is ever done.
 This option is only available when using the KOKKOS package and can improve performance on certain hardware such as GPUs, but is typically slower on CPUs except when running on thousands of nodes.

-The mem/limit keyword limits the amount of memory allocated for two operations: load balancing and reordering of particles.
+The mem/limit keyword limits the amount of memory allocated for several operations: load balancing, reordering of particles, and restart file read/write.
 This should only be necessary for very large simulations where the memory footprint for particles and grid cells is a significant fraction of available memory.
 In this case, these operations can trigger a memory error due to the additional memory they require.
-Setting a limit on the memory size will perform these two operations more incrementally so that memory errors do not occur.
+Setting a limit on the memory size will perform these operations more incrementally so that memory errors do not occur.

 Specifying the value for mem/limit as grid, will allocate extra memory limited to the size of memory for storing grid cells on each processor.
 For most simulations this is typically much smaller than the memory used to store particles.
 Specifying a numeric value for bytes will allocate extra memory limited to that many MBytes on each processor.
 Bytes can be specified as a floating point value or an integer, e.g. 0.5 if you want to use 1/2 MByte of extra memory or 100 for a 100 MByte buffer.
 Specifying a value of 0 (the default) means no limit is used.

-Note that for both operations if the extra memory is too small, performance will suffer due to the large number of multiple passes required.
+Note that for these operations if the extra memory is too small, performance will suffer due to the large number of multiple passes required.